-Before we can talk about how to clean brass properly, there is one basic question: Is it really brass?
+Before we can talk about how to clean brass properly, the question is: Is it really brass?
 Genuine brass is an alloy of copper and zinc.
-Since the zinc content varies, the color spectrum of brass is also very broad, which makes it difficult to identify it only by its appearance.
-The magnet trick is very handy to clear this matter up!
-Take a magnet and check whether the object in question is magnetic.
-If it is, it’s probably a piece of iron rather than brass.
+Since the zinc content varies, brass has a broad colour spectrum, making it difficult to identify it only by its appearance.
+One trick is to use a magnet!
+Take a magnet and check whether it sticks to the object.
+If it does, it’s probably a piece of iron rather than brass.

-Typical brass objects include candlesticks, brass wind instruments, lamps, pots, chalices, and door handles.
-No matter what the object is, cleaning brass will be a piece of cake with these tips.
+Typical brass objects include candlesticks, brass wind instruments, lamps, pots, chalices and door handles.
+No matter what your piece is, cleaning brass will be easy with these tips.

 To clean brass professionally, you don’t necessarily need expensive cleaning products.
 We will tell you which home remedies you can use to clean and polish brass and make it shine!

 Nothing can go wrong with this gentle cleaning: Simply clean the brass with a sponge and soapy water, then polish the brass with a soft towel until it's dry.